DataDog/gello/README.md

 If `autocard` is _not_ checked for issues or pull requests, Trello cards will not automatically be created when an issue or pull request is created by an external contributor.
 However, a person within the GitHub organization may comment `gello create_card` to create a Trello card for the board lists you have subscribed.

-### Choosing Your Lists
+#### Selecting Your Lists

-Gello lets you select which lists you would like to create cards to for a subscribed board.
+_Gello_ lets you select which lists you would like to create cards to for a subscribed board.

-#### Steps to create a Subscribed List
+Steps to create a Subscribed List:

 1. After creating a _subscription_ between a GitHub repository and a Trello board, click on a link under the "Subscribed Lists" column in the subscriptions table: